websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/documents-and-media/publishing-and-sharing/publishing-documents.md

 # Publishing Documents

 Liferay makes it easy to publish and showcase documents and other types of media files.
-As you begin [uploading media files](../../../uploading-and-managing/uploading-files.md), you probably want to start sharing them on your site.
+As you begin [uploading media files](../uploading-and-managing/uploading-files.md), you probably want to start sharing them on your site.

 The available widgets can highlight your documents and media files: *Media Gallery*, *Documents and Media*, and *Asset Publisher*.
 You can choose an appropriate widget based on your use case.

-You can embed and display Documents and media files on other assets such as Web Content, Blogs, or Wiki pages.
+You can embed and display Documents and Media files on other assets such as Web Content, Blogs, or Wiki pages.

 ## Using the Media Gallery Widget